kubeshop/testkube-docs/docs/articles/teams.md

 # Testkube Teams

-Testkube Teams allow you to group Organisation members into Teams that can then be assigned to either [Environments](/testkube-pro/articles/environment-management#environment-members) or [Resource Groups](/articles/resource-groups) with a specific Role.
+Testkube Teams allow you to group Organization members into Teams that can then be assigned to either [Environments](/testkube-pro/articles/environment-management#environment-members) or [Resource Groups](/articles/resource-groups) with a specific Role.

 :::info